Jukebox Production in

 question, Edwin Karl Jensen and John W. Haddock, had signed a kind of license

-course Wurlitzer called the 'big four' among jukebox manufacturers worldwide.
+Rock-Ola, and of course Wurlitzer called the 'big four' among jukebox

 John